Medial Skeletal Diagram: A Generalized Medial Axis Approach for 3D Shape Representation: Experiments

 To demonstrate the effectiveness of our feature-preserving refinement, we also measure the two-sided mean distance error of the fitting-only results.
-Among 100 shapes, our fitting-only reconstruction reports 0.22 error, $7\times$ bigger than the error after the refinement post-processing.
+Among $100$ shapes, our fitting-only reconstruction reports $0.22$ error, $7\times$ larger than the error after the refinement post-processing.
 Nonetheless, it is still smaller than the errors of all existing methods.
 Furthermore, we also measure the two-sided Hausdorff distance between the input shape and the reconstructed shape.
-Our representation reports 1.81 on average over 100 shapes, lower than the mean distance error of both LS and P2S.
-As for CA and MATFP, they produce 3.64 and 2.22, respectively.
-Both are higher than our two-sided Hausdorff distance.
-In addition to quantitative comparisons, we also show a set of qualitative results on various shapes from these $100$ meshes in Fig.~\ref{fig:cmp1} and~\ref{fig:cmp2}.
-Compared with other baselines, our representation produces visually simpler skeletons and more accurate reconstruction.
+Our representation reports $1.81$ on average over $100$ shapes, lower than the mean distance error of both LS and P2S.
+Moreover, ours is also lower than the two-sided Hausdorff distance of both CA and MATFP, which are $3.64$ and $2.22$, respectively.